-Hailing from the farming community of Winsted, MN in central Minnesota, Alayna Karas has a first-person perspective of modern farming.
-Karas grew up learning the techniques her parents have been using, and her parents’ parents (and THEIR parents) have been using for over one hundred years.
+Hailing from the farming community of Winsted in central Minnesota, Alayna Karas has a first-person perspective of modern farming.
+Karas grew up learning the techniques her parents, and her parents’ parents (and THEIR parents) have been using for over one hundred years.

 Alayna stepped right into the planting season her first day.